Sankeerthika/2.0_krishimitra/README.md

-# KisanAI - WhatsApp Agricultural Assistant 🌾🤖
+# Krishimitra - WhatsApp Agricultural Assistant 🌾🤖

 A comprehensive Flask-based WhatsApp chatbot specifically designed for farmers and agricultural communities.
 The bot integrates with Google's Gemini AI to provide intelligent agricultural advice, crop disease identification, market information, and government scheme details.
 Built with conversation memory and multilingual support to serve farmers effectively.